copilotzhq/ominipg/README.md

 _A modern, performant way to connect to any standard PostgreSQL database._

 Use Ominipg as a proxy to your primary database.
-All connections and queries run in a background worker, preventing database operations from ever blocking your main application thread.
+All connections and queries run in a background worker by default, preventing database operations from ever blocking your main application thread.

 ```typescript
 const db = await Ominipg.connect({